Executive Coaching Program

 Groups are limited to 12 participants per session.

-Tamela Spicer is a certified coach as well as the nonprofit services program manager at the Johnson Center for Philanthropy.
+Tamela Spicer is a certified coach as well as the nonprofit services program manager at the Johnson Center.
 She specializes in organizational structure, fund development, strategic planning, and faith-based organizations.
 Read more about Tamela.